IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 There is more than enough art that speaks of beauty – but there is little art about ugliness, fear or art that tackles social and political issues.
 Art is not just the creation of an ornament that can be hung on a living room all.
 Art can inform and direct people to think about particular topics that are often ignore.
 I create art because it gives me the freedom to completely express my emotions, thoughts and ideas.
 My art defines me and I define my art.

-Multi Arts; Performing Arts: Dance, Music; Visual Arts: Jewelry; Instrument repair and creation.
+Multi Arts; Performing Arts: Dance, Music; Visual Arts: Jewelry; term

 Musician Dianna Davis began her career as a classical pianist and clarinetist but has since expanded into styles such as folk, Eastern European, jazz, and improvisation.
 After experiencing a gypsy band thrill an audience and move them to dance wildly to music, she knew that that’s the kind of music she wanted to play.

-Performing Arts: Music; Visual Arts: Mixed Media, New Media/Technology
+Performing Arts: Music; Visual Arts: Mixed Media, New Media/Technology; term

 Rest You Sleeping Giant is Ethan Helfrich’s effort to create blissful and sleepy music to drift off to.
 If you are interested in having me create an original composition for your project, shoot me an email or find me on Facebook.
 I am also happy to collaborate or perform live at your event.